sst/guide/_chapters/add-an-api-to-handle-billing.md

 $ git push
 ```

 Now that we have our new billing API ready.
 Let's look at how to setup unit tests in serverless.
-We'll be using that to ensure that our business logic has been configured correctly.
+We'll be using that to ensure that our infrastructure and business logic has been configured correctly.